51Degrees/dotNET-Device-Detection/README.md

 Request.Browser["IsTablet"]
 ```

-... from within a web application to determine the type of device requesting the web page server side.
+... from within a web application server side to determine the type of device accessing the web page.

-Include...
+**Client Side:** Include...

 ```
 https://[YOUR DOMAIN]/51Degrees.features.js?DeviceType&ScreenInchesDiagonal